1916: N.B. Moore was the fireman stationed at Long Ridge.

 October 23, 1962: "The Long Ridge Lookout on the Chetco Ranger District was demolished.
 Total damage to lookouts is estimated at $23,485.
 About 80 miles of telephone lines servicing the lookouts have been severely damaged and need extensive repairs."
 (The World) (item following the Columbus Day Storm)

-The lookout duties were transferred to the new tower at Quail Prairie.
+The lookout duties transferred to the new tower at Quail Prairie.